Category theory for scientists (Old version): Categories and schemas are equivalent,

 Two schema morphisms $E,F\taking\mcC\to\mcC'$ are considered identical if they agree on vertices (i.e. $E_0=F_0$) and if, for every arrow $f$ in $G$, there is a path equivalence in $G'$

 We now define the {\em category of schemas}, denoted $\Sch$, to be the category whose objects are schemas as in Definition \ref{def:schema} and whose morphisms are schema morphisms defined as above.
 The identity morphism on schema $\mcC=(G,\simeq_G)$ is the schema morphism $\id_\mcC:=\eta_G\taking G\to\Paths(G)$ as defined in Equation (\ref{dia:proto paths monad}).
+We need only understand how to compose schema morphisms $F\taking\mcC\to\mcC'$ and $F'\taking\mcC'\to\mcC''$.
+On objects their composition is obvious.
+Given an arrow in $\mcC$, it is sent to a path in $\mcC'$; each arrow in that path is sent to a path in $\mcC''$.
+We then have a path of paths which we can concatenate (via $\mu_{G''}\taking\Paths(\Paths(G''))\to\Paths(G'')$ as in \ref{dia:proto paths monad}) to get a path in $\mcC''$ as desired.

 \end{definition}

 \begin{slogan} A schema morphism sends vertices to vertices, arrows to paths, and path equivalences to path equivalences. \end{slogan}

 \begin{example}